Pennsylvania Civil Law Practice

 Although national in breadth, the Celebration provides an opportunity for local legal associations across the country to take the next step in their efforts to provide high quality legal services to those living on the social margins.

-Pennsylvania has been a national leader in the now four year old American Bar Association National Pro Bono Week celebration.
-Events have been taking place all across the Commonwealth throughout October to commemorate the National Celebration.
+Pennsylvania has been a national leader in the now five year old American Bar Association National Pro Bono Week celebration.
+Events will be taking place all across the Commonwealth throughout October to commemorate the National Celebration.
+Click here to view a list of events taking place in Pennsylvania in October to Celebrate Pro Bono.

 These include events to recruit attorneys into organized pro bono programs, training events to better equip those attorneys to handle the unique problems of low-income individuals, and recognition events celebrating and highlighting the great work done by pro bono attorneys on behalf of low-income clients.